liutiantian233/CPP-Project/Proj08/README.md

   - sets the `max_value`, `height_` and `width_` given in the file.
   - it then reads in every individual pixel value into the `vector<vector<long>> v_`.
 More on that in the notes section.
 - `void write_image(string f_name)`: method, writes out the contents of the class instance into the given file as a properly configured PGM file.
 If you write it, you should be able to read it back in and view it using **paint.net**.
+- `Image convolve(vector<vector<long>> mask, long divisor = 1, long whiten = 0)`: method.
+Note that `div` and `whiten` should have defaults in the header file but **should not** be provided in the class cpp file (it's a compile error if you do).
+This is the guts of the whole thing.
+This creates in a `new_image` (the one that you write into) using the provided `mask` which is the convolution mask.
+You apply the mask to the old image, setting the new pixels in the new image by passing the mask over all the pixels in the old image (the one the `this` pointer points to) and doing the calculation as described.
+The `new_image` is returned from the function.